Surrogacy And Assisted Reproductive Technology

 The two primary types of surrogacy are outlined below:

 - Gestational surrogacy: In summary, gestational surrogacy is the process by which a woman is implanted with an embryo that is not her own and gives birth to a child whom she will not raise.
 There are variations in this process, including the source of donated eggs or sperm, but, ultimately, the surrogate mother enters into a contractual agreement with the intended parents to relinquish the child.

 - Traditional surrogacy: Traditional surrogacy involves a surrogate mother who carries and delivers her own biological child with the intention of relinquishing the child to the intended parents.
 This process is somewhat risky as intended parents must ensure that their agreement with the surrogate mother legally protect their interests and the interests of the child.

 Regardless of the circumstances surrounding your surrogacy agreement, our team at Dempsey Law will provide you with the support and resources you need to proceed with confidence.
 From the outset, we will sit down with you, listen as you outline your goals and clearly explain your options.
 As we work together through the surrogacy or another ART process, we will ensure the validity of your agreements.

 Although people may think of surrogacy as a do-it-yourself undertaking, the fact is that numerous obstacles can complicate and prolong the process — costing you time, money and considerable heartache.

 Protect Yourself — Protect Your Child

 Benefit from our years of experience and personal approach by calling 704-251-2500 and learning how our team of lawyers and professionals can help.
-You can also reach us via email by completing our online contact form.
+You can also reach us via email by completing our online contact form (There is a $50 consult fee).
 Our office is in Charlotte, North Carolina, and we regularly work with couples throughout the state.